With Today’s Information Tools

 The next morning we helped the Hatch crew prepare the three boats to be loaded onto the trailers.
 They were taking the boats back to Lee’s Ferry for their next float trip.
 A bus arrived at the beach mid-morning.
 We loaded our gear and traveled back to Flagstaff via Interstate 40.
 There, we said our goodbyes to our fellow Colorado River adventurists.

 I continued my travels with my uncle and my cousins.
-We drove back to the South Rim of Grand Canyon to view the river and the canyon from above and to take some pictures.
+We drove back to the South Rim of the Grand Canyon to view the river and the canyon from above and to take some pictures.

 The next day we traveled to Hoover Dam, where the high water was still in play.
 Water was pouring into the intake tunnels that bypassed the dam.
 Occasionally, a wayward fish would swim too close and tumble into the intake tubes.

-About few months later, each member of our rafting party received through the mail t-shirts commemorating our experience.
+About a few months later, each member of our rafting party received through the mail t-shirts commemorating our experience.

 Thirty-seven years have passed since our Grand Canyon experience.
 I am grateful that I can still remember the details of riding the Colorado River.
 And, I always will have a topic of conversation whenever I see my uncle or cousins at family reunions.

 What has changed dramatically over time is the delivery of the story.
 In 1983, there was no Internet, no digital cameras, no smartphones, and cable television was in its infancy.
 Some of the research and news stories that covered the Great Colorado River Flood of 1983 were not immediately available.
 My uncle typed copies of a family letter depicting our float trip using carbon paper.

 The evolution of information technology has allowed me to gain a clearer perspective on my Grand Canyon adventure.